 Italo-disco is a genre of music mostly derived from Disco and Europop.
 It originated from Italy, hence the name.
-As its popularity reached all around Europe, German, Belgian, Greek and Spanish artists have been influenced by the genre to produce their own songs, labeled appropriately under the "Euro-Disco" genre.
+As its popularity reached all around Europe, German, Belgian, Greek, French, Swedish and Spanish artists have been influenced by the genre to produce their own songs, labeled appropriately under the "Euro-Disco" genre.
 Italo-disco started with the popularity of Disco to Europe after its death in North America.
-Europeans, primarily in Central Europe, began making songs with cheesy English lyrics and they used synthesizers to produce the songs.
-Unlike traditional disco, it wasn't aimed at minority and LGBT communities.
-A lot of Italo-disco songs are about love, some are instrumentals.
-Most of the genre's songs never reached the United States and the UK due to possible backlash, the confusing lyrics, and the poor music export record of Italy and other nations, but a number of those that did end up there became dance hits, such as Baltimora's "Tarzan Boy" in 1985.
-Italo disco never reached massive popularity in North America and Australia, but besides Europe, few releases that made it to such places as Latin America and the Philippines became local hits.
-Italo disco wasn't part of mainstream 80s culture typically known internationally, but it would be so if it spreaded to more regions.
+Europeans, primarily in central or southern Europe, began making songs with cheesy English lyrics and they used synthesizers in these songs.
+Unlike traditional disco, it wasn't known to be aimed at minority and LGBT communities.
+A lot of Italo-disco songs are about love, some are instrumentals, and most songs have instrumental versions too.
+The majority of this genre's releases never reached to the United States and the UK due to possible backlash, the confusing lyrics, and the poor music export record of Italy and other nations, but a number of those that did end up there became dance hits, such as Baltimora's "Tarzan Boy" in 1985.
+Italo disco never reached massive popularity in North America and Australia, but besides Europe, some releases that made it to such places as Latin America and the Philippines became local hits.
+Unless if you count the biggest international hits, Italo disco wasn't part of mainstream 80s culture typically known internationally, but it would be so if it spreaded to more regions.
 (A majority of generic Italo Disco compilations are named after the 80's, but since Europeans considered it part of the culture of the time, the "80's hits" name has different meanings depending on the place.)
 The genre pretty much encapsulates the 80s.
 You get deep bass beats, catchy tunes, and joy from the songs.
 Italo disco is different from disco music most people are familiar with.
-While it borrowed elements from traditional disco, its use of synths is very principle to it.
-Traditional disco drum beats were replaced by drum machines.
-The genre tends to overlap with Synth Pop, Hi-NRG, and Electro.
+While it borrowed elements from traditional disco, its use of synths is very principle to it; traditional disco drum beats have been replaced by drum machines.
+The genre also tends to overlap with Synth Pop, Hi-NRG, and Electro.
 The genre has noticeable regional differences within Europe.
-In contrast to Italy, German tracks tend to be more poppy, and may even be labeled under the more generic term "Euro Disco".
+In contrast to Italy, German tracks lack less of the Italian instrument-like sounds, but may even be sometimes labeled under "Italo-disco".
 In Spain, the songs have higher energy, voice pitches, and synths.
 This genre began to be mainstream in the breakthrough year of 1983 when genre had clearly evolved.
-The pre-1983 releases in Italy are more darker, primitive, and underground-centered than 1983+ releases.
-The genre died down in the end of the decade when the Italo dance, Eurobeat and House genres grew.
+The pre-1983 releases in Italy are more darker, minimal, and underground-centered than 1983+ releases.
+The genre died down in the end of the decade when the Italo-dance, Eurobeat and House genres grew.
 Italo disco is currently going under a bit of a revival, thanks to American artists like Chromatics, Glass Candy and Johnny Jewel operating out of Washington state's Italians Do It Better label.
-In native Italy, there is a movement of new Italo disco artists and releases, and the older ones entering the digital music stores.
-Poland even enjoys an Italo-disco trend after the 80s, and created their own genre called Disco polo.
+There is a movement of new Italo-disco artists and releases, and many older artists are having their releases into digital music stores and produce new releases.
+Poland even enjoys an Italo-disco trend after the 80s, and created their own genre called Disco-polo.
 The soundtrack to the 2011 film Drive had an Italo disco inspired soundtrack largely composed by Cliff Martinez.
-If you want a glimpse of Italo disco, listen to this online radio station, or type up "Italo Disco" to Youtube for a quick look at remix compilations of the genre.
+The German label ZYX Music owns the rights to a high percentage of the Italo-disco releases from the 1980s after acquiring the rights of formerly prominent labels such as Discomagic, Time Records, Memory Records, Il Discotto, and Sensation Records.
+(Discomagic controlled Sensation Records and distributed Time Records releases) If you want a glimpse of Italo disco, listen to this online radio station, or type up "Italo Disco" to Youtube for a quick look at remix compilations of the genre.